Euro: Political considerations

-Besides the economic motivations to the introduction of the euro, its creation was also partly justified as a way to foster a closer sense of joint identity between European citizens.
+Besides the economic motivations to the introduction of the euro, its creation was also partly justified as a way to foster a closer sense of common European identity between European citizens.
 Statements about this goal were for instance made by Wim Duisenberg, European Central Bank Governor, in 1998, Laurent Fabius, French Finance Minister, in 2000, and Romano Prodi, President of the European Commission, in 2002.
 However, 15 years after the introduction of the euro, a study found no evidence that it has had any effect on a shared sense of European identity.

+Public opinion

-Public support for the euro by EU member state, according to a Eurobarometer opinion poll in 2024:
+Public support for the euro by EU member state, according to the Standard Eurobarometer "Spring 2026":